-Biostatistical Literacy will cover the fundamental concepts of rev. 08-21-2014 ljl
+Biostatistical Literacy will cover the fundamental concepts of

 - study design,

 - descriptive statistics,

-- hypothesis testing.
+- hypothesis testing,

 - confidence intervals,

 - odds ratios,

 - relative risks,

 - adjusted models in multiple linear,

 - logistic and proportional hazards regression, and

 - survival analysis.

 The focus will be when to use a given method and how to interpret the results, not the actual computation or computer programming to obtain results from raw data.